ekechinwokah/infino-opensearch-plugin/README.md

 Please file an issue if you face any problems or contact us directly if you want to discuss your use-case over virtual coffee.

+## How to access your Infino collection
+All indexes in Infino have a mirror Lucene index prefixed with `infino-`.
+Accessing infino-my-index, for example, will give you stats about your Infino Collection.
+However, to act on your Infino collection (post a doc or search etc) you will access the collection as `/infino/my-index`.

 ## Contributions

 Contributions are welcome and highly appreciated!
 To get started, check out our [repo docs](http://infinohq.github.io/infino/doc/infino/index.html) and the [contributing guidelines](CONTRIBUTING.md).